brendavvng/Capstone-3/README.md

 - 📁 Browsing products by category

 This project was built to demonstrate CRUD operations, API consumption using Postman and AJAX, database integration, and frontend rendering with HTML templates.

+⚠️ Note: Some features such as the shopping cart and checkout are under development and not fully functional.
+The ShoppingCart and ShoppingCartItem models are in place, but viewing and adding to cart currently fails due to unresolved backend issues.